Start Learning CFD Simulation by ANSYS Fluent — Ep 09

 - 0%

-This lesson walks you through a CFD simulation of rotating helicopter rotor blades using the Mesh Motion technique in a transient formulation.
+This project presents a CFD simulation of rotating helicopter rotor blades using the Mesh Motion technique in a transient formulation.
 A helicopter stays aloft by forcing a large mass of air downward through its rotating blades, generating an equal and opposite upward force.
 By aerodynamically shaping the blades and spinning them, the rotor raises the air pressure beneath the wing and creates lift.
+In this project, you'll model that rotating rotor and quantify the net upward force, blade tip speed, and Tip Speed Ratio.
+Within the Mesh Motion: Beginner CFD Training Package, this project extends the rotating-zone method from the aircraft propeller to a helicopter rotor, applying it to rotorcraft lift generation.